 In a wide shallow dish, whisk the eggs, milk, bourbon, cardamom and bitters till frothy and well combined.

 Heat a wide non stick pan over medium high heat.
-Add the butter.
+Add 2 tbsp butter.
 Once melted and starting to bubble, add the peaches in one layer (or as close to as possible)

 Let the peaches start to warm through in the butter.
 Turn and sprinkle the cardamom powder evenly over the peaches.
 When they are warmed through and softened just a bit, transfer them to a bowl.

-In the same pan, add the oil and warm it through.
+In the same pan, add the remaining butter and the oil and warm it through.
 While waiting for this, start soaking your bread slices.

 If the pan is too small, do this in batches.
 Place the bread in the egg mixture and let it sit for about 8-10 seconds.
 Turn to let the other side soak in some of the egg mixture.

 When the oil is ready, toast the bread in batches.
 Leave enough room so that you can turn them over.
 The heat should still be at medium high.
 Adjust if the bottoms are browning too quickly.
 You should only need to cook the first side for about 2 minutes.
 Turn over and cook the other side for another 1 1/2 to 2 minutes.
 You want the egg mixture to have set and the bread to be cooked through.
 Adjust this time for the type of bread you are using.
 It will also be affected by how long you left it soaking up the liquid.